Abibubble/noffle-my-needs/README.md

 * Email verification before a user can set their Noffles.
 * Enter user's password to delete user account.
 * Dynamic desk movement on the Office page to allow for different office layouts.
+* A toggle to allow the user to select whether they want to set a Noffle as public or private.

 ### Audio